awsaavedra/awsaavedra.github.io/content/posts/ai-workflows.md

 formatting or the specific actions that conclude the AI's workflow.

 [You need agents able to use multiple models to have a consortium of experts](https://x.com/burkeholland/status/2019856950461104220)

+Note: there are lots of tips and tricks that are constantly covered online and most are them are silly or mildly useful for awhile.
+The high level pieces are try to make sure to keep the right context, skills, and efficiency everytime you do things.
+As you continue on this path you'll realize tactics come and go, but strategy remains.

 # Cognitive Enhancements and Decision Frameworks